 - 1-bit B&W pixels.

 IconEdit can change any color mode to any other color mode by selecting a new color mode.

-Here a font of 4-bit per pixel gray-level characters is changed to:
+Here a font of 4-bit per pixel intensity level characters is changed to:

 2-bit per pixel intensity level anti-alias gives a good compromise between look and memory consumption: